mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/03/policy-controller.md

 > [OPA Gatekeeper](https://www.openpolicyagent.org/docs/latest/kubernetes-introduction/) is a new project that provides first-class integration between OPA and Kubernetes.

-Instead of installing Gatekeeper itself on my Kubernetes cluster, I will instead leverage [Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller).
+Instead of installing Gatekeeper itself on my Kubernetes cluster, I will rather leverage [Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller).

 > [Anthos Config Management](https://cloud.google.com/anthos/config-management)'s Policy Controller is a Kubernetes dynamic admission controller that checks, audits, and enforces your clusters' compliance with policies related to security, regulations, or arbitrary business rules.
 Policy Controller is built from the Gatekeeper open source project.